Chapter 3.5 – Ports and the Circular Economy

 4. Port Land Management

 The circular economy in seaports impacts land management and spatial planning by promoting efficient resource use, waste reduction, and sustainable practices.
 This can lead to optimized land allocation, improved waste management systems, and the integration of recycling and reuse facilities within port areas.
-Additionally, the circular economy encourages the development of eco-friendly transportation and storage solutions, influencing the layout and design of port infrastructure.
+Additionally, the circular economy promotes the development of eco-friendly transportation and storage solutions, which in turn influence the layout and design of port infrastructure.

-A. Land availability and demand for CE
+A. Land availability and demand

 1. Develop a systematic approach to secure the required space for CE developments: Decentralized authorities and managing bodies of ports must develop a regional spatial vision of the circular economy and raw materials, linked to a concrete implementation strategy at the regional level.
 In line with this, higher government levels must work with other parties at the country or supranational level on a spatial strategy or pathway for a circular economy.